theowenyoung/archive-actionsflow/packages/actionsflow-trigger-typeform/README.md

 # `@actionsflow/trigger-typeform`

-This is an [Actionsflow](https://github.com/actionsflow/actionsflow) [typeform](https://www.typeform.com/) trigger.
+This is a [typeform](https://www.typeform.com/) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow).
 Any new submission in Typeform will trigger the trigger.

 > This is an official trigger, you don't need to install it manually.